 This temporary hair loss can persist for the amount of time a patient is taking sertraline and can show up as bald patches or hair thinning.

 Sertraline-related hair loss appears to be very rare.
 Only a handful of clinical reports have studied the link between them, and none have conclusively shown that sertraline causes hair loss.
-Here’s a summary of two studies into sertraline and hair loss:
+Here’s a summary of two studies on sertraline and hair loss:

 Many online articles claim that there’s a much stronger link between sertraline and hair loss than the scientific evidence shows.
-So if you’re taking this anti-depressant, it’s unlikely that you’ll see hair loss as a result.
+So if you’re taking this anti-depressant, it’s unlikely that you’ll see sertraline-induced hair loss as a result.

 Telogen effluvium is excessive, non-scarring hair shedding that affects hair follicles in the ‘resting’ phase.
 The mechanism behind anti-depressant-induced hair loss isn’t yet known, although there is some suggestion they can change the hair structure, which may contribute to hair loss [3].

 However, hair loss caused by anti-depressants is rarely permanent.
-Any hair loss should stop once you’ve come off the medication.
+Any active hair loss should stop once you’ve come off the medication.
 It can take up to 6 months for your hair growth to return to normal.

 Other anti-depressants can also trigger hair loss.
 Medications like fluoxetine (Prozac), paroxetine (Paxil), venlafaxine (Effexor XR), and Citalopram (Celexa) are all thought to induce hair loss in some patients.

 Hair loss associated with anti-depressants (along with other psychotropic drugs) is usually self-limiting, which means it’s unlikely you’ll see drastic hair loss as a result of your medication [5].
-But it can understandably still be distressing — so here’s how you can treat your hair loss.
+Unfortunately, it can understandably still be distressing — so here’s how you can treat your hair loss.

 Telogen effluvium is a temporary condition, so the hair may regrow on its own after a while.